-Yet once a TV format is aired, the lack of copyright protection to the format seems less problematic from an incentive perspective.
+In contrast, once a TV format is aired, the lack of copyright protection to the format seems less problematic from an incentive perspective.
 Viewers would probably prefer watching the original and wouldn't easily switch to another show which copies the format, unless the new show uses the similar ideas in some preferable way.
 Protecting the ideas at this stage has a weaker incentive-based justification, and may deter, or at least raise the cost of subsequent creativity.
-An indication that no protection of ideas is less problematic at T_3 is that a thriving international licensing market for TV formats has emerged.63 Although copyright law does not protect the format, the law prevents other broadcasters from broadcasting the successful show in its entirety, and may provide protection to some elements of the show, which may also be trademarked.
-These, as well as the short life-shelf of TV formats64 and the advantage of behind-the-scenes expertise.65 may suffice to make licensing the format more attractive than reverse engineering it for those who wish to take advantage of the success of the format without adding much of their own.
+An indication that no protection of ideas is less problematic at T_3 is that a thriving international licensing market for TV formats has emerged.77 Although copyright law does not protect the format, the law prevents other broadcasters from broadcasting the successful show in its entirety, and may provide protection to some elements of the show, which may also be trademarked.
+These, as well as the short life-shelf of TV formats78 and the advantage of behind-the-scenes expertise,79 may suffice to make licensing the format more attractive than reverse engineering it for those who wish to take advantage of the success of the format without adding much of their own.
 This may suffice in protecting the successful show against merely substitutive competition.
-But at the same time, leaving the ideas free for other producers to take allows them to compete by offering something else that the first one lacked.
-If they are successful, it is because creative destruction worked once again.
+But at the same time, leaving the ideas free for other producers to borrow and build upon allows them to compete by offering something else that the first one lacked.
+If they are successful, it is because the process of creative destruction worked once again.

-The preceding discussion suggests that protection of ideas at T_1 may be desirable from an incentive perspective, even if undoubtedly should be rejected at T_3 .
+The preceding discussion suggests that protection of ideas at T_I may be desirable from an incentive perspective, even if undoubtedly should be rejected at T_3 .
 This proposition may raise several objections.
 The first is conceptual.
 After all, unlike fair use, the idea/expression dichotomy does not lend itself as easily to the same degree of flexibility.
-Although "[n]obody has ever been able to fix the boundary [between ideas and expressions] and nobody ever can"66 conceptually the boundary clearly exist and if the copyright law categorically considers ideas non-copyrightable it is difficult to see how they can be, even if it is desirable to do so.
-But of course, the Act may be reformed, and the insights suggested here may influence courts' approach towards state-based "law of ideas" and the question of whether such state law is preempted by the federal copyright act.
+Although "[n]obody has ever been able to fix the boundary [between ideas and expressions] and nobody ever can"80 conceptually the boundary clearly exist and if the copyright law categorically considers ideas non-copyrightable subject matter it is difficult to see time can change that, even if it is desirable to do so.
+But of course, the Act may be reformed, and the insights suggested in this paper may influence courts' approach towards state-based "law of ideas" and the question of whether such state law is preempted by the federal copyright act.